DhrumanGupta/Wizemen.NET/Wizemen.NET/Wizemen.NET.md

 ##### Summary

-The school's Name (Auto generated depending on [SchoolCode](#P-Wizemen-NET-Models-Credentials-SchoolCode 'Wizemen.NET.Models.Credentials.SchoolCode'))
+The school's Name (Auto generated depending on the [SchoolCode](#P-Wizemen-NET-Models-Credentials-SchoolCode 'Wizemen.NET.Models.Credentials.SchoolCode'))

 <a name='T-Wizemen-NET-Models-Event'></a>
 ## Event `type`